 Are you lonely?
 Or do you know someone that could benefit from our Befriending Service?

 "I feel like we’ve been through so much together.
-Her visit is the highlight of my week"
+Her call is the highlight of my week."

 How we can help you

 We spend our entire lives building friendships.
 They are our support network and make us who we are.
 However, as we get older we may find it difficult to get out and about, we may have lost touch with our friends and relatives and we may find ourselves feeling lonely.

 This is where the Age UK Essex Befriending Service can step in!
 If you are over 60 and feeling lonely we can offer you friendship through one of our volunteers.

 We will carefully match you to one of our Befriending Volunteers who will call or visit once a week.
 Just like a true friend, our volunteers will take time to listen to you and have a friendly chat.
 The aim of the service is to reduce social isolation and to help make life

 Age UK Essex offers this service free of charge.

 Our Countywide Befriending Service offers companionship through a weekly home visit or phone call.
 It’s the perfect opportunity to relax in your own home and have a good catch up over a cup of tea with one of our screened and trained volunteer befrienders.

 The Age UK Essex Thurrock Befriending Service helps people over 60 who are feeling lonely and in need of companionship and friendship who live in the Thurrock area.
 You will be matched with one of our local Befriending volunteers, who will visit you once a week at home or over the phone for a friendly chat.